drupalprojects/geofield_map/README.md

 The Module settings comprehend the following options:

 1. Use HTML5 Geolocation to find user location;
-2. Choose among different Map Types (Roadmap, Satellite, Hybrid, Terrain);
+2. Choose among different Map Types between Google Maps (Roadmap, Satellite, Hybrid, Terrain) and Leaflet ones;
+3. Set specific Zoom levels for the Map (start, min, max);
-2. Click to Find marker: Provides a button to recenter the map on the marker location;
+4. Click to Find marker: Provides a button to recenter the map on the marker location;
-3. Click to place marker: Provides a button to place the marker in the center location;
+5. Click to place marker: Provides a button to place the marker in the center location;
-4. Geoaddress Field: Allows to choose a "string" type field (among the ones on the content type) to sync and populate with the Search / Reverse Geocoded Address.
+6. Geoaddress Field: Allows to choose a "string" type field (among the ones on the content type) to sync and populate with the Search / Reverse Geocoded Address.
 Further settings allows to hide and disable this "Geo address" Field in the content edit form;